These Butternut Squash Noodles are not only delicious, they’re a great substitute for pasta in your meal.

 Choosing a low-carb lifestyle means changing out ingredients you once ate for lower-carb options and that’s where these butternut squash noodles come in.

 Unlike zucchini noodles, butternut squash noodles are firmer and hold up to cooking and combining with sauce better.
-They’re a great alternative for sauces that might become soggy with the addition of zucchini noodles.
+They’re a great alternative to zucchini noodles when topping them with sauces because they don’t become soggy.

 Is Butternut Squash Low in Carbohydrates?

-There are 10 grams of carbs and 2 grams to fiber in a 3 oz serving of butternut squash noodles.
+There are 10 grams of carbs and 2 grams to fiber in a 3 oz serving of butternut squash noodles (see the counts for a whole butternut squash).
 That brings your total to 8 net carbs.
 For a side dish sized serving, I typically serve 1-2 oz.

 While that’s not low enough to gorge on butternut squash, it is low enough in carbs to fit into your meal plan for the day, as long as the other meals you eat are not equally high.